danbrough/androidutils/permissions/README.md

 # Permissions Utils

-Some utility functions for dealing with android permissions nicely.
+Some utility functions for dealing with android permissions using kotlin extensions

 ## Usage